baobao1911/PSPNET-for-Identify-Prostate-Cancer/README.md

 Task 1: Pixel-level Gleason grade prediction
 Task 2: Core-level Gleason score prediction

 In this project, i will process to solve task 1.
-Task 1 is regarded as a segmentation task so i will use Semantic Segmentation models with first branch is a PSPNET and second branch is a FC-densenet, after that i will concat 2 branch and some conv layers to get output.

 ## Preprocessing
 Data used in this challenge consists of a set of tissue micro-array (TMA) images.
 Each TMA image is annotated in detail by several expert pathologists.
 So i use Majority-Voting to get GroundTruth.
 [*Download here*](https://gleason2019.grand-challenge.org/Register/)